Your 2024 guide to holiday giving

 - If No: Are they saving toward something (education, a house, a passion project) that you could contribute to?
 If you know a loved one who struggles to save, funding an initiative directly, such as college tuition which is not subject to the gift tax limitations, might make a great gift.

-- Have you considered opening or contributing to a 529 plan?
+- Have you considered opening or contributing to a 529 education savings plan?
 You can help someone you care about save for college through a 529 plan, a tax-advantaged way to invest for future education expenses.
-Earnings grow tax-free, and as long as you use the funds for qualified education expenses, they are generally exempt from tax.
-Anyone, including grandparents, can contribute up to $17,000 per year ($34,000 for married couples electing to split gifts) to any individual’s 529 plan per beneficiary, without reducing one’s lifetime federal gift and estate tax exclusion amount.
-In addition, you can bundle five years of contributions into one $85,000 contribution ($170,000 for married couples electing to split gifts) per beneficiary, provided you make the required election on a gift tax return for the year of the contribution.
+Earnings grow tax-free, and as long as you use the funds for qualified education expenses, withdrawals are generally exempt from tax.1 Anyone, including grandparents, can contribute up to $18,000 per year ($36,000 for married couples electing to split gifts) to any individual’s 529 plan per beneficiary, without reducing one’s lifetime federal gift and estate tax exclusion amount.
+In addition, you can bundle five years of contributions into one $90,000 contribution ($180,000 for married couples electing to split gifts) per beneficiary, provided you make the required election on a gift tax return for the year of the contribution.

 Give to your financial well-being

-As the holidays approach, prioritizing your financial well-being can ensure a sound start to the new year and ensure you’re able to help the people and causes you care about.
+As the holidays approach, prioritizing your financial well-being can ensure a sound start to the new year.

-A 2023 Morgan Stanley survey found that over half of respondents (52%) feel that high inflation is still a top concern when it comes to their portfolio, followed by a recession (31%), and market volatility (26%).1
+A 2024 Morgan Stanley survey found that nearly half of respondents (46%) feel that high inflation is still a top concern when it comes to their portfolio, followed by the 2024 election (34%), and market volatility (23%).4

 In times like this, staying focused on your goals can help you avoid getting too anxious about your portfolio and volatility.